tomjkidd/elm/practice/tree-work/readme.md

 To support this, I need a way to find the node I'm after, and to replace it with a copy of a node with a different state, and to return the rest of the tree unchanged.

+## Still In Progress
+* Currently only supports a tree, but a forest is a common desired use case.
+* Need to fill out Select requirements
+* Is there a better story for custom node templates?